leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

-## 3. SUBJECT COMPLIANCE

-Subject to your compliance with these Terms, solely for so long as you are permitted by Leighton Avant-Garde Haus to access and use the Sites, and provided that you keep intact all copyright and other proprietary notices, you may view Content and you may download and print the materials that AIM DYNAMIX AI specifically makes available for downloading from the Sites (such as white papers or user documentation), in each case solely for informational purposes and solely for personal or internal business use.
+### 3. Subject to your compliance with these Terms, solely for so long as you are permitted by Leighton Avant-Garde Haus to access and use the Sites, and provided that you keep intact all copyright and other proprietary notices, you may view Content and you may download and print the materials that Leighton Avant-Garde Haus specifically makes available for downloading from the Sites (such as white papers or user documentation), in each case solely for informational purposes and solely for personal or internal business use.
+INFORMATION SUBMITTED THROUGH OR TO OUR SITES

 ‍

-INFORMATION SUBMITTED THROUGH OR TO OUR SITES, At our sole discretion, you may be permitted to provide Submissions (as defined in the next sentence) to the Sites (e.g., through our forums).
+At our sole discretion, you may be permitted to provide Submissions (as defined in the next sentence) to the Sites (e.g., through our forums).
 “Submissions” are defined to include: any messages, emails, text, graphics, code, questions, suggestions, comments, feedback, ideas, plans, notes, drawings, sample data, sound, images, video, original or creative materials, and other items or materials that you may provide to discussion forums, blogs, or other interactive features or areas of the Services where you or other users can create, post, transmit or store Content.
 Unless otherwise specifically agreed to by you and Leighton Avant-Garde Haus, by uploading, e-mailing, posting, publishing or otherwise transmitting any Submission, you hereby acknowledge that such Submission is non-confidential and you automatically grant (or warrant that the owner of such rights has expressly granted) to Leighton Avant-Garde Haus a perpetual, irrevocable, worldwide, non-exclusive, sub-licensable, fully paid-up and royalty-free license to use, make, have made, offer for sale, sell, copy, distribute, perform, display (whether publicly or otherwise), modify, adapt, publish, transmit and otherwise exploit such Submission, by means of any form, medium, or technology now known or later developed, and to grant to others rights to do any of the foregoing.
 In addition, you warrant that all so-called moral rights in such Submission have been waived.

 ‍